noeppi-noeppi/Bongo/custom-bingos.md

 type              The type of the task.
 (Items, Advancements, ...) weight            (optional) How likely it is that this task gets into the bingo card.
 Higher
                   values mean more likely.
-Default is 1 custom_texture    (optional) A texture resource location that is used to display the task in the bingo card instead of its default way of display.
+Default is 1 inverted          (optional) If a task is inverted, it counts toward winning tasks by default until a player completes the task causes it to be locked.
+Players then need to avoid a certain action instead of achieving it.
+Default is false custom_texture    (optional) A texture resource location that is used to display the task in the bingo card instead of its default way of display.
 Example: minecraft:textures/apple.png
 ```